 <?php mail("[email protected]", "This is the message subject", "This is the message body", "From: [email protected]" . "\r\n" .
-"Content-Type: text/plain; charset=utf-8",
+"Content-Type: text/plain; charset=utf-8", "-f[email protected]"); ?>

 Although the PEAR Mail class requires more configuration than the PHP mail() function, it is also much more powerful.
 With the PEAR Mail class, you can send e-mail messages using SMTP authentication, and specify many other e-mail settings.
 To do this, follow these steps: